 The Ruins of Hampi, Karnataka

-For those who like a bit of a trek, you can make your way up Matanga Hill for a panoramic view back down over the whole ancient city.
-Be warned, though, there are lots of boulders and some tough routes to the top that are popular with the bouldering crowd… But you can make your way up a little more smoothly via the stone steps that are as old as the city itself.
+For those who like a bit of a trek, you can make your way up Matanga Hill for a panoramic view of the whole ancient city.
+Be warned though, there are some tough routes to the top that are popular with the bouldering crowd… But you can make your way up a little more smoothly via the stone steps that are as old as the city itself.

 Final thoughts…